strasse34/pp3/README.md

 The project integrates with Google Sheets to store and manage the to-do list data.
 It uses the 'gspread library' and 'Google OAuth 2.0' authentication to access the Google Sheets API.
 ### Credentials
 To access the Google Sheets API, the project requires valid credentials stored in a 'creds.json' file.
 The credentials should be obtained from the Google Cloud Console and granted appropriate permissions for accessing and modifying the target Google Sheets document.
+## Dependencies and Libraries
+This project relies on several dependencies and libraries to implement its functionality.
+These dependencies enable integration with Google Sheets, handling date and time, and performing other necessary operations.
+Here are the key dependencies and libraries used in this project:<br>
+### gspread
+'gspread' is a Python library that provides an easy-to-use interface for accessing Google Sheets.
+It allows the project to read, write, and manipulate data in Google Sheets.<br>
+### google-auth and google-auth-oauthlib
+The 'google-auth' and 'google-auth-oauthlib' libraries provide authentication and authorization functionality for interacting with Google APIs.
+In this project, they are specifically used for Google Sheets integration, enabling secure access to the Google Sheets API.<br>
+### datetime
+The 'datetime' module is a built-in Python module that provides classes for manipulating dates and times.
+It is used in this project to handle date and time-related operations, such as comparing dates and formatting them according to the required format.<br>
+### sys
+The 'sys' module is a built-in Python module that provides access to system-specific parameters and functions.
+It is used in this project to handle system-related operations, although its usage details are not explicitly mentioned in the provided code snippet.
+### time
+The 'time' module is a built-in Python module that provides various time-related functions.
+It is used in this project to introduce delays or pauses between certain operations, providing a smoother user experience.
 ## Testing
 I have manualy tested this project as followings:<br>
 - I passed through PEP8 Python Validator and confirmed that there are no errors.